 With each annual update, an additional tenth year is added to the implementation plan.
 Although an additional year was added, no improvements are scheduled to take place beyond what was identified in the last progress report.
 Collier County will actively pursue funding opportunities to implement recommendations from the 2015 TDP.

-One item from the implementation plan was addressed with the current reporting period:
+The following items from the implementation plan were addressed with the current reporting period: